Rick Pitino: Scandals and ouster

-On September 26, 2017, federal prosecutors announced that the school was under investigation for an alleged "pay for play" involving recruits at Louisville.
+On September 26, 2017, federal prosecutors announced that the school was under a separate investigation for an alleged "pay for play" involving recruits at Louisville.
 The allegations state that an Adidas executive conspired to pay $100,000 to the family of a top-ranked national recruit to play at Louisville and to represent Adidas when he turned pro.
 The criminal complaint did not name Louisville specifically but appeared to involve the recruitment of Brian Bowen, who committed on June 3, 2017, to the school.

 A day later, Louisville placed Pitino on unpaid administrative leave, while athletic director Tom Jurich was placed on paid administrative leave.
 According to a letter interim president Greg Postel sent to Pitino, the information spelled out by prosecutors amounted to a "material breach" of his contract.
 Pitino's lawyer, former Kentucky Lieutenant Governor Steve Pence, told The Courier-Journal that as he understood it, Pitino had been "effectively fired".
 Under the terms of Pitino's contract, Louisville was required to give him 10 days' notice and "an opportunity to be heard" before firing him for cause.
 According to CBS Sports' Gary Parrish, school officials did not intend for Pitino to ever return to the sidelines again, and planned to cut ties with him as soon as they could legally do so.

 On October 2, the board of the University of Louisville Athletic Association voted to formally begin the process of firing Pitino for cause.
 On the same day, Pitino, through his lawyer, claimed that Louisville officials should have given him 10 days notice and a chance to respond before placing him on leave.
 On October 16, the ULAA board voted unanimously to fire Pitino for cause.

 On September 18, 2019, nearly two years after his dismissal and his lawsuit for $38.7 million against the ULAA, Pitino settled with the university and dropped the case.
 As a result, his termination was changed from a firing on October 16, 2017, to a resignation on October 3, 2017, citing "zero liability" between both parties.
+On November 3, 2022, the NCAA's Independent Accountability Review Process (IARP) board cleared Pitino of involvement in the bribery case, saying "the hearing panel determined no violation by former head coach No. 1 [Pitino] occurred given that he demonstrated he promoted an atmosphere of compliance."